samocooper/nuclitrack/docs/index.rst

 	if __name__=='__main__':
     		nuclitrack.batchanalyse.batchanalyse('myfile.txt','myparams.hdf5','myoutput')

-Here, 'myfile.txt' represents a text file for loading images, in the format described in section CDASC.
+Here, 'myfile.txt' represents a text file for loading images, in the format described in the `Load from text`_ section.
 The 'myparams.hdf5' file must be created by using the GUI on a reference movie, and contains the parameters selected for segmentation and tracking, as well as training data chosen in the training data GUI.
 Finally 'myoutput' is the name that both the 'output.hdf5' and 'output.csv' file will be saved as.
 The 'output.hdf5' file can then be loaded into the GUI and track correction and inspection carried out.
 Alternativley results can be directly analysed from the 'output.csv' file.

 To process multiple movies, the batchanalyse function can be called inside a loop where multiple text files are used to index different image series, with the output file name varied accordingly.